 3. Pick the right carbohydrates

 Carbohydrates are critical for a healthy body, but some are better choices than others.
-Processed snack foods, white breads, pastas, and white rice add a lot of calories – but not much nutrition – to your diet.
+Processed snack foods, white bread, all kinds of pasta, and white rice add a lot of calories – but not much nutrition – to your diet.
 They’ll also cause your blood sugar to spike and then crash, which will leave you hungry and more likely to overeat.
-Look for low glycemic index foods like beans, sweet potatoes, whole grain breads, brown rice, and fruit instead to keep hunger at bay.
+Look for low glycemic index foods like beans, sweet potatoes, whole grain bread, brown rice, and fruit instead to keep hunger at bay.

 4. Have a salad